frederic-perez/AmE-dictionary/data/dictionary.md

 __mush__ _n_ :four::hammer: _A mush brain._
 __mush-mouth__ _The kid with the mush-mouth accent._
 __mushers__
+__mushhead__ _idiom_ _slang_ A foolish, idiotic person; someone lacking basic intelligence or common sense. _Why they hired a mushhead like him to look after the accounts is beyond me!_
 __mushroom<sup>1</sup>__ _n_
 __mushroom<sup>2</sup>__ _v_ _Traffic mushroomed in Feb._
 __mushy__ _adj_ :four::hammer: _Mushy age._